 It’s surprising what you can find in even the smallest urban garden.
-Mine is a rather small and narrow (below, slightly overweight spoilt dog for scale).
-Most of it is taken up by a rather tatty rectangle of grass (I hesitate to call it a lawn) with a narrow flower border and a barely tamed hedge of bramble at the far end.
+Mine is rather small and narrow (below, slightly overweight spoilt dog for scale), mostly taken up by a rather tatty rectangle of grass (I hesitate to call it a lawn) with a narrow flower border and a barely tamed hedge of bramble at the far end.
 What with being furloughed for the last three weeks, I spent a lot of time in it recently (the excuse ‘I won’t do the garden this weekend because I work so hard during the week and I need a rest’ doesn’t cut it if you’re not actually working).
 In the process I have amassed a decent list of species from my ‘postage stamp’.

 The highlights for me were Red-tailed Mason-bee (Osmia bicornis, below) moving onto my bee hotel for the first time and an immature tube spider Segestria florentina in my garden fence soon after.
 Prior to moving down to Rye, this latter is a species I had always wanted to see, and while I have now seen several this was a first for my garden list.
 This species (and closely related spiders) are so named for their tubular web, the spider lurking at the entrance and lunging out to grab its prey as it passes.